 Why is it important to know we have two main nervous systems?
 Nerve pain (a.k.a neuropathic pain) is firstly diagnosed by a doctor according to which of the two above nervous system is being effected.

-A neurologist may say you are suffering an upper motor neuron lesion or a lower motor neuron lesion.
+A neurologist in a hospital may say you are either suffering an upper motor neuron lesion or a lower motor neuron lesion.
+This is the language that helps define where the source of he problem is.

 Probably most people reading this article will fall into the peripheral nervous system and specifically the lower motor neuron lesion category.
-I say this because it is likely right now you are experiencing a pinched nerve pain coming from your spine going into your:
+I say this because it is likely right now you are experiencing a pinched nerve pain coming from your spine.
+I did a couple of videos showing you an example of this happening in your back.

 - Electric, shooting pain,